 Following his vision, Electronics research at DEIB has always been carried out through a balanced mix of theoretical analysis and experimental activities.

-Today, the Electronics labs cover 1,400 sq.m. floor room and are well equipped with state of the art measurement set-ups for electrical characterization of nanoelectronic and optoelectronic devices, sensors, MEM’s, integrated circuits.
-An internal facility for design and fabrication of application boards and systems is also available.
+Today, the Electronics labs cover 1,400 sq.m. of floor space and are well equipped with state-of-the-art measuring equipment for the electrical characterization of nanoelectronic and optoelectronic devices, sensors, MEMS, integrated circuits.
+An internal facility for the design and the fabrication of application boards and systems is also available.

 Prof. Andrea Lacaita

 Chair of Electronics research area

 The area's research activities can be grouped in the following lines:Electron devicesSmart microsensors and microsystemsElectronic Circuits DesignSingle-photon detectors and applicationsRadiation detectorsDigital SystemsCircuits and systems: theory and applications